20squares/dual-governance-public/README.md

 In that context it is also important to realize that the dual governance mechanisms plays a crucial role in creating attention through the inflow and the possible activation of a state change.

 Yet, for this mechanism to actually work, it is key to understand how easy such an inflow actually is.
-For that purpose, we have done some simple empirical analyses based on the current token distribution (data provided by the Lido team).
+For that purpose, we have done some simple empirical analyses based on the current token distribution (data provided by the Lido team and dated February 2025).

 The following two graphics show the distribution of stETH (wstETH) ordered by holding size.
 Included in the figure (horizontal lines) are several key thresholds.